jetbrains-academy/introduction_to_python/Variables/Variable types/task.md

 never changes once it has been created; you may think of it as the object’s address in memory.

-An object’s type determines the operations that the object supports (e.g., “does it have a length?”) and also defines the possible values for objects of that type.
+An object’s `type` determines the operations that it supports (e.g., “does it have a length?”), and defines the possible values for objects of that type.
 The `type()` function returns an object’s type (which is an object itself).
 Like its identity, an object’s type is also unchangeable.

 The value of some objects can change.
-Objects whose value can change are said to be <i>mutable</i>; objects whose value is unchangeable once they are created are called <i>immutable</i>.
+Objects whose value can change are <i>mutable</i>; objects whose value is unchangeable once they are created are called <i>immutable</i>.

 In Python, there are two main types of numbers: integers and floats.
 The most important